 5. Create depth using leading lines in your composition

 There are many ways that you can compose your scene to make a more interesting photograph, but one of the most effective methods is to use leading lines in your photography.
 To do this, look for lines within your scene that will draw a viewer into your shot.
 Leading lines can be roads, rivers, fences, shorelines, or architectural lines.
 Once you start looking for them, you’ll see leading lines wherever you go.

 6. Use a tripod for sharper images

 We mentioned earlier that when you tap the shutter button, you sometimes add a slight shake to your iPhone, which makes for a blurry photo.
 When taking selfies and simple snapshots, your photos will come out great when you point and shoot while holding your phone.
-But when it comes to taking trickier shots, like low-light photos, action shots, or photos of moving water, you may want to invest in a tripod to eliminate camera shake for sharp-as-a-tack images.
+But when it comes to taking trickier shots, like low-light photos, action shots, or photos of moving water, you may want to invest in an iPhone tripod to eliminate camera shake for sharp-as-a-tack images.